GeoNode/documentation/usage/other_apps/geostory/index.rst

     *Add Media to GeoStory*

-To save your GeoStory on the top right hamburguer button choose :guilabel:`Save as...`
+To save your GeoStory, on the top your Geostory content choose :guilabel:`Save` and then :guilabel:`Save as...`

 .. figure:: img/save_geostory.png
     :align: center